 This article describes tools and supplies for tire repair and maintenance, to carry on the bicycle, and for use at home.
 In connection with this article, please also see:

 To repair a flat tire during a ride, you'll need as a bare minimum:

 Tire levers, which come in sets of 3, with a rounded business end, and a bent, hooked end for hooking onto a spoke.
 Newer ones are of fiber-reinforced plastic.
 For very tight-fitting tires, you need tire levers with thin ends.
-(Later in this article, there is a more detailed description of tire-lever options.)
+(Later in this article, there is a more de ti a led description of tire lever options.)

 These are enough to repair most flats -- and this is possible without removing the wheel, more convenient on some bicycles which do not have quick-release wheels.

 If removing and replacing the wheel is easy, replacing the inner tube is faster than patching it., but you'll need a spare inner tube.
-(The one shown, like most with Presta valves, was sold with a small knurled nut screwed onto the valve stem, but I'm not in favor of bolting down the valve stem, so I removed the nut in protest!)
+(The one shown, like most, came with a small knurled nut screwed onto the valve stem, but I'm not in favor of bolting down the valve stem, so I removed the nut in protest!)